 As discussed in Section V.4, Biological Resources, the Downtown Zoning Code contains policies pertaining to the protection of trees.
 However, none of the species proposed for removal are species identified as needing protection.
 Lastly, no development is proposed at this time.
-Once the buildings are demolished, the site would be cleared and remain vacant until a proposal for development is submitted and approved through the discretionary process; all new development would be subject to the development requirements contained within the Downtown Zoning Code.
+Once the buildings are demolished, the site would be cleared and remain vacant until a proposal for development is submitted and approved through the discretionary process The 101 South Main Street building would not be demolished until a development proposal is approved; all new development (related to both buildings) would be subject to the development requirements contained within the Downtown Zoning Code, and reviewed by the Design Review Board and Planning Commission.